AGRI 005 19 credits

 Sustainable Agriculture and Food Systems

-The second level of Cooperative Work Experience is intended to continue providing authentic experiences in the world of work by applying knowledge and skills learned in the classroom to a working environment.
+Intended to continue providing authentic experiences in the world of work by applying knowledge and skills learned in the classroom to a working environment.
 An expanded portfolio of learned experiences will document the specific abilities gained through working cooperatively in a business.
-Prerequisites: instructor’s permission.
+Variable credit.
+Prerequisites: instructor's permission.